yesodweb/cabal-meta/README.md

    cabal install foo bar

 cabal-meta facilitates installing everything at once.
+This is *very* useful when you want cabal to install local directories, non-hackage sources, or packages otherwise not listed in your cabal file.

 When invoked, it looks for a file `sources.txt`.
-Each line of `sources.txt` is either a directory to install or contains another `sources.txt` to recurse into. cabal-meta won't continue to recurse if a cabal file is found. cabal-meta automatically uses cabal-src-install also.
+Each line of `sources.txt` is either a hackage package or a directory.
+A directory is either a local cabal package or contains another `sources.txt` to recurse into. cabal-meta automatically uses cabal-src-install for local packages (please install the cabal-src package).

 # Example